I sustain myself with the love of family ~ M. Angelou

 The PI students' academic crisis is partially obscured due to how Pacific Islander and Asian students are lumped into one category, Asian Pacific Islander (API) or Asian American and Pacific Islander (AAPI).
 Findings suggest that Pacific Islander students in Washington are at a great disadvantage with lower levels of academic performance and school engagement.
 Hence, whenever their data are combined into one category, Asian Americans predominate and the representation of Pacific Islanders is lost.
 Treating the two groups as a single community of Asian Pacific Islander Americans hinders an examination of the distinctiveness of Pacific Islander students and their educational experience (Hune and Yeo, 2010).
 This categorization unintentionally underrepresents and underserved PI students and their families.
 The alarming data have motivated PI parents, grandparents, educators, and PI community members to collectively plan and develop short- and long-term strategies to address this crisis.

-Our values define the way we act, individually and collectively.
-They guide our work and the way we work.
-Values shape our culture and reflect what's important to us.
-Our faith, values, culture and arts have and will remain the fabric of their society.
+Pacific Islanders are most proud of their cultural identity, expressed through their culture and arts.
+Through the centuries, their learning style has been hands-on, learning by doing.
+Our values define the way we interact, individually and collectively.
+Pasefika (Pacific) values shape our culture and reflect what's important to us.
+Our faith, values, culture, and arts have and will remain the fabric of our society.